pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 A result set is updatable if:

 * All the columns belong to the same table.
-* All the primary keys of the table are selected.
+* All the primary keys or OIDs of the table are explicitly selected.
 * No columns are duplicated.

 An updatable result set can be modified just like in